 These investments are made via the wholesale debt facilities we provide to our co-financiers, who use that capital to provide low cost finance to borrowers investing in smaller-scale clean energy assets around the country.
-Projects range from $10,000 to $5 million, with an average investment of $125,000.
+Projects range from $10,000 to $5 million.

 Eligible projects range from small-scale rooftop solar and battery storage, to energy efficient manufacturing and farm equipment, as well as improved building insulation, heating and cooling, demand management systems and low emissions or electric light vehicles.